youwen5/web/routes/writing/+anatomy-of-a-nixos-module.typ

 "AttrSet" -> "AttrSet"$, or simply as an `AttrSet`.
 This is merely a useful shorthand in cases where none of the provided parameters are needed.

-For example, let’s say I want to install `neovim`.
+For example, let's say I want to install `neovim`.
 I can write this module:

 ```nix
 {